(Here is the

 2003.

 - References: 1.
-Computer Networks, A. Tanenbaum, 3rd Edition, Prentice-Hall, 1996.
-2. Data & Computer Communications, 6th Edition, William Stallings,
+Computer Networks, A. Tanenbaum, 3rd Edition (2nd edition is in fact better), Prentice-Hall, 1996.
+2. Data & Computer Communications, any Edition, William Stallings, Prentice-Hall.

 Announcements